PLANNING FOR YOUR OVERLAND TRIP

 CHOOSING YOUR ROUTE

 This depends on you, your time frame and the area you like to explore.
 The longer the trip, the harder it would be to travel in the best seasons.
 Consider the type of roads you are going to travel.
 It is now possible to drive on the bitumen from Europe to Cape Town, from Cape Town to Singapore and from Ushuaia to Fairbanks in Alaska all on the bitumen.
-But all/most can also be done away from the bitumen but off course at a much slower pace.
+In Africa you can follow what is know as the Coca Cola route and in the Americas the Pan Americana all on bitumen.
+But most can also be done away from the bitumen but off course at a much slower pace and a much better way to meet the locals.

 MAPS AND NAVIGATION